DAGWorks-Inc/hamilton/docs/concepts/materialization.rst

 Limitations
 ~~~~~~~~~~~~

-Materializations aims to solve 3 limitations:
+Hamilton's approach to "materializations" aims to solve 3 limitations:

 1. **Redundancy**: deduplicate loading & saving code to improve maintainability and debugging
 2. **Observability**: include loading & saving in the dataflow for full observability and allow hooks